mreschultz/employeetracker/README.md

 ## Instructions for use

-Install npm, inquirer and mysql.
+Install npm, inquirer, util and mysql.
 Then run the server.js file.